sense-i-co/docs/docs/BNKTRNSIMPRT-04.md

 ![](../static/img/docs/BNKTRNSIMPRT/multi-tax-link.gif)
 :::

-Repeat the steps above to link Tax to all the relevant records.
+Repeat the steps above to link Tax to the relevant records.

 ###  Check Transaction, GL and Tax Information